-The Essex Library offer numerous ways for you to discover new books, series and genres.
+The Essex Library Association offers many ways for you to discover new books, series and genres.
 This page is dedicated to helping you find what you want to read next!

 You can discover more books our librarians are reading by accessing our “Staff Reads” Pinterest boards.